ericescalante/ericescalante.github.io/_posts/2015-06-21-isomorphic3.md

 ### Browser logic

 We  now have a working server and router to handle the initial request of a user.
 But we also need to configure our router to handle requests done once the page has been served, and do this without bothering the `server.coffee` script.
-We need now a `browser.cofee` script!
+We need now a `browser.coffee` script!

 {% highlight coffeescript linenos %}